deepdrive/deepdrive-zero/README.md

 up physics calculations which allows iterating in Python (with the option to do ahead of time compilation on predefined numeric types) while maintaining the performance of a compiled binary.

+## EXPERIMENTAL NOTEBOOK
+* Spinning up SAC was not able to accurately match (80%) even a single input, whereas pytorch SAC is able to get 99.68% at 10k steps and 99.14% at 240 steps, fluctuating in between.

+* Spinning up SAC does much better at matching input when entropy (alpha) is zero, going from 65% to 80%.
+Pytorch SAC does best when auto entropy tuning is on (which spinning up does not have) - you really don’t want any entropy in the loss when matching a single input as no generalization is required.
+However, I think entropy tuning *may* help counter the stochasticity of the policy in some weird way, as it is learned jointly with the mean and variance of the policy - and could be working together to achieve optimality.
+* Matching a corrective action (essentially reversing and scaling the input) converges more slowly to 98.25% at 1840 steps (vs 240 steps for matching to get to 99.14%) than just matching the input, achieving 98.96% at 10k steps
+Passing in the previous action in stable tracking helps achieve 1% higher performance from 97% to 98% and (I believe) much more quickly
+* dd2d.a Something is very wrong with the critic losses, varying between 10k and 166M on critic 1 and between 100k and 2.35B on critic 2.
+This coincided with a rise in the entropy temperature to 40 from zero and brought back down when the entropy temp came down to around 2.k.
+So the critics are just giving poor value approximations to the policy which thinks it's doing amazing - and the critics are somehow being negatively affected by the entropy tuning despite entropy tuning leading to better results in the gym-match-continuous envs.
+It may just be that there is nothing to learn, like feeding noise for targets and so the thing is flailing around looking for something that works.
+So we should try two things
+* dd2d.b Giving a speed only reward when above 2m/s and within lane deviation of 1, results in well behaved critic and policy losses.
+We diverge towards the end of training, but mostly due to reduced variance and get 562/~900 total possible reward.
+However, not much distances is accrued as the agent learns that turning fast gives it more immediate speed reward and therefore drives off the track every episode.
+* dd2d.c Making the reward dependent on distance advancing along route and equal to speed vs gating it with lane_deviation and speed is working *much* better on a static map.
+Not quite sure why this is, perhaps because I didn’t require a minimum speed like before.
+However, this diverged when the agent started to prefer high speed rewards again over staying on the track for longer.
+* dd2d.d In the next experiment, I tried the same distance advance gating, but with zero or one reward.
+This learned more slowly, but did not diverge.
+It seems like we should try giving continuous reward that is confined by giving a max of 1 at the max desired speed.
+I tried this before and it did terribly, but it was gated by lane deviation and minimum speed.
+However, giving rewards of just 0 or 1, or -1 seems to be a thing in Rl.